Iceland Trout Fishing

 After breakfast, your guide will pick you up at 9:00 a.m.

 You’ll fish between 9:00 a.m. and 6:00 p.m.
 You’ll have lunch streamside and a delicious dinner at the Lodge.
-After dinner, you can relax, fish the creeks near the Lodge, or take a sightseeing trip to the Highland's numerous waterfalls, canyons, and glaciers.
-For a small gratuity, your guide will drive you, a one-hour drive, from the Lodge to an unforgettable thermal hot spring stream in Landmannalaugar—also known as the Gateway to the Highlands.
+After dinner, you can relax or fish the creeks near the Lodge.
+For an added fee, take a sightseeing trip to the Highlands' numerous waterfalls, canyons, glaciers, and hot springs.
+Depending on your guide's schedule, take a one-hour drive from the Lodge to an unforgettable thermal hot spring stream in Landmannalaugar—also known as the Gateway to the Highlands.

 Rafts and Anglers at Base of Kaldakvisl Waterfall